camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 make
 ```

+### Skill level: Intermediate
+You've used Kubernetes before.
+If not, why not try a

 # What is Camunda BPM

 [Camunda BPM](https://camunda.com) is an [open source](https://github.com/camunda/camunda-bpm-platform) platform for workflow and decision automation that brings business users and software developers together.
 It is ideal for coordinating and connecting humans, (micro)services, or even robots!
 You can read more about some use cases [here](https://camunda.com/solutions/).